 - Family: How do you envision family life?
 Maybe it’s dinner at the table, road trips, playing with kids more, etc.

-- Career: What career goals do you have for 2021?
+- Career: What career goals do you have?
 If you’re not working, this section may be goals for managing your household or finding a job.
 If you are working, maybe it’s to be promoted, work less, ask for a raise, or start a side hustle.

-Now we have our “outline” you will use to actually create our vision board, woohoo!
+Now we have our “outline” you will use to create our vision board, woohoo!

 Step 3-Putting it all together:

-For this part, you will need to grab a sheet of poster board, foam board, or large sheet of paper.
+For this part, you will need to grab a sheet of poster board, foam board, or a large sheet of paper.
 I like to cut it in half so it’s more manageable, however, feel free to use the whole board if you wish.
-At the top center, you are going to write “2021” and your mantra from Step 1.
+At the top center, you are going to write “The Year” and your mantra from Step 1.
 Feel free to get creative here with that mantra and choose colors and fonts/handwriting that speak to you.
-I want you to be able to look at it and feel happy about 2021!
+I want you to be able to look at it and feel happy about it!